Superphysics Superphysics

 We can see how this analysis could apply to timekeeping devices if we consider two observers looking at a clock.

-If we liken a light pulse traveling from the tail to the nose of the plane to the tick of a clock, we see that to an observer on the ground the clock runs slower because the light beam has to travel a greater distance in that frame of reference.
+• To an observer on the ground, the clock runs slower because the light beam has to travel farther in that frame of reference.

 Einstein showed that, like the concept of rest, time cannot be absolute, as Newton thought.